Exploring the Connection Between Mental Acuity and Glucose

 Mental acuity is the ability to focus, learn, and recall information.
 It is often associated with cognitive skills and mental sharpness that enable effective functioning in various intellectual tasks.

 In order to have optimal mental acuity, your brain needs to have the fuel required to function properly.
-Glucose is that energy source for our brain—the gasoline for your thinking machine.
+Glucose is the energy source for our brain - the gasoline for your thinking machine.

 So what happens if your brain has an inappropriate amount of glucose to function?
 How does this impact your mental acuity and cognitive performance over time?
 Let’s find out!